nsccDanieltpenny/NursingPatientRecordsSimulationApp/NursingEducationalBackend/Readme.md

 ENUM input needs validation on both the frontend and backend, with only the available options selectable.
 For more detail, please refer to the ERD.

-This project includes an MVC for weather forecasting.
-It can be revised for server-side rendering purposes.
+This project includes an test API for weather forecasting.